 A college quarterback turned NFL wide receiver, Edelman caught eight passes on his debut, and was proclaimed the next great thing by none other than ESPN's Sports Guy, Bill Simmons.
 And, obviously, with a name like Edelman, our readers wanted to know if he is Jewish.

 But as the NFL season went on, those debut numbers stood as a statistical anomaly among garbage time and Did Not Plays.
 And our readers?
 They stopped wondering about Edelman.

 Then, the supposedly meaningless regular season finale came.
-Starter Wes Welker got injured, and Edelman was thrust into the spotlight, performing admirably, catching ten balls for over 100 yards.
-And with Welker tearing up his knee, Edelman became a starter for the playoffs.
+Starter Wes Welker tore up his knee, and Edelman was thrust into the spotlight, performing admirably, and becoming a starter for the playoffs.

 And our readers?
 Well, they started wondering again.